 Everything you were doing with regards to hiking, rig tune, and sail shape stays the same as it was in medium conditions except, do even more of the same!

-Click here to read Part 1 focusing on pointing in light air, here to read Part 2 about the transition phase between light and medium air, or click here to read Part 3 on optimum/medium air conditions.
+Read Part 1 focusing on pointing in light air, Part 2 about the transition phase between light and medium air, or Part 3 on optimum/medium air conditions.